-Descriptive Writing Prompts to Teach Kids about Storytelling–Storytelling is a long and time-honored tradition—and it’s one that, in today’s world, is especially enjoyed and practiced by children.
-From excited retellings of the day’s most important events to poring over their favorite chapter book series, kids of all ages love sharing stories.
-That’s why storytelling is such a fantastic way to get kids interested in writing.
+From exciting retellings of the day’s most important events to poring over their favorite chapter book series, people of all ages love sharing stories.
+That’s why storytelling is such a fantastic way to get your students interested in writing.

-Use these 30 new prompts to help your kids learn more about descriptive writing!
+Use these 30 wonderful descriptive writing prompts in your class lesson plan, assignments, or elsewhere to help your kids learn more about descriptive writing.

 - Rewrite your favorite book into a short story in your own words.